jakewins/brew/README.md

 ### Goal: compile-coffeescript

-compile-coffeescript is by default attached to the "compile" phase.
+compile-coffeescript is by default attached to the "process-classes" phase.

 compile-coffescript will by default look for coffeescript files (**/*.coffee) recursively in ${basedir}/src/main/coffeescript, and output the compiled js files